 These are the cameras professional photographers use.
 They tend to be superior to all other cameras in terms of picture quality and internal components.
-They’re also expensive, heavy and bulky.
-If you are a Photography lover and you’re committed to carrying all the weight (and to take care of it), there’s nothing better than a DSLR camera.
+They’re also expensive, heavy, and bulky.
+If you are a Photography lover and you’re committed to carrying all the weight (and taking care of it), there’s nothing better than a DSLR camera.

 In the end, it’s a matter of personal preference.
 You get to choose what’s adequate and affordable for you depending on your needs.